-An annual vaccination is all that is needed to protect against influenza, except for children age 6 months through 8 years who are receiving influenza vaccination for the first time.
-These children require two vaccine doses, at least one month apart for the injectable vaccine to ensure the best chance of being protected.
+An annual vaccination is all that is needed to protect against flu, except for children age 6 months through 8 years who are receiving influenza vaccination for the first time.
+These children require two vaccine doses, at least one month apart to ensure the best chance of being protected.
 Parents and caregivers should talk to their child’s pediatrician or other healthcare professional about how many doses their child needs.

-Is the influenza vaccine the same every year?
+Is the flu vaccine the same every year?

 Circulating influenza viruses usually change from year to year.
 Because of this, a new vaccine is made each year to protect against the current strains.
-The influenza vaccine is effective only for the current season, so it is important to get vaccinated and to vaccinate patients every year.
+The flu vaccine is effective only for the current season, so it is important to get vaccinated every year.

-Are there side effects to the influenza vaccine?
+Are there side effects to the flu vaccine?

 Why is vaccinating children a priority?

-Is the influenza vaccine safe for use in infants and young children?
+Is the flu vaccine safe for use in infants and young children?

 Vaccination is safe and effective and currently recommended for all individuals age 6 months and older.

-Should children with chronic medical conditions, like asthma or diabetes, receive an influenza vaccination?
+Should children with chronic medical conditions, like asthma or diabetes, receive a flu vaccine?

 Get the facts about flu and children